VIcKII-Z/Database-final-proj_on-NBA-datasets/README.md

 # Database-final-proj_on-NBA-datasets

-Please go to final_proj.ipynb to see our project.
+This is the final project for CPSC 537.
+Please go to final_proj.ipynb to see our work.